 These are the undergraduate programme rank score requirements for school leavers who have achieved University Entrance.
 Additional requirements apply and where noted against specific programmes.
 Please visit the specific programme page for full details.

 If you achieve the University Entrance standard, but your rank score is not high enough to guarantee selection, your application will be considered, provided places remain available.

 For conjoint programmes, applicants must achieve the greater of the two rank scores for their selected programmes and must meet the entry requirements for both programmes.
+It's advisable that you also apply for both programmes separately.
 Not all degree programmes have conjoint options.